1roody/1roody/README.md

 ```
 > I’m Currently Working at Cubo Tecnologia

-> I'm a Back-end Developer With experience in node.js, golang and rust.
+> I'm a Application Security Engineer with experience back-end in node.js, golang and rust.

-> Currently improving in Application Security Engineering.
+> Currently improving in Penetrattion Testing.
 ```

 ----